cmaureir/progra-alma/lectures/session3/lecture11.rst

     {'red', 'blue', 'white'}

-  Note that set does not include repeated items, and the items are not in the same order they were added.
+  Note that set does not include repeated items, and the items might not be in the same order they were added.

 * use the ``set`` function applied over an iterable::